 States marked with * require visitors to complete a visiting patient application for the duration of their stay.

-There are restrictions to where MMJ Cardholders and recreational cannabis enthusiasts can consume marijuana.
+There are restrictions on where MMJ cardholders and recreational cannabis users can consume marijuana.
 Per Montana marijuana laws, use is not permitted in:

 - School bus or public transit

 - The open public